Yes- bread is vegan friendly as long as the ingredients are animal free.

 Simply this- the absence of animal products.

-But wait a second you say: what counts as an animal product?
+But wait a second: what counts as an animal product?

 I am so glad you asked!
 This can be tricky.